datenanfragen/website/content/blog/browser-extension-recommendations.en.md

 uBlock Origin is one of the most popular ad and content blocker extensions.
 It prevents pesky popups and widgets from sending your data to advertisers. uBlock Origin lets you create personalized lists which gives you more control over what ads to block and what ads to allow.
 It has also been found to effectively block more ads than others while using less memory, so it doesn’t slow down your browsing experience.

+It is not backed by any company or business model and rather community developed and open-source.
+That makes it more trustworthy over other blockers who are known to collect your data.

 uBlock Origin is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), Chrome, Opera and Safari.

 ## HTTPS Everywhere